SummerGuler/VigenereCipher/README.md

 # VigenereCipher
-Encrypt string by using the Vigenere cipher
+Encrypt strings by using the Vigenere cipher app